CodeForPoznan/Community/Docker installation manual.md

 	$ sudo apt-key fingerprint 0EBFCD88

-You should get sth like this:
+You should get something like this:

 	pub   4096R/0EBFCD88 2017-02-22
 	      Key fingerprint = 9DC8 5822 9FC7 DD38 854A  E2D8 8D81 803C 0EBF CD88